Explore Our Work

 Why: Professional collaboration and community engagement are crucial to sustain this work in the future.

-What We’re Doing: In partnership with the Nebraska Academy for Early Childhood Research, we are hosting events that bring together experts from the state’s early childhood practice, policy and research communities.
+What We’re Doing: In partnership with the Nebraska Academy for Early Childhood Research, we are facilitating connections among experts in the state’s early childhood practice, policy and research communities.
 These events provide opportunities for our partners to collectively set goals, problem solve and improve practices.